 The War Is Not Here to Entertain You

-The war in Ukraine is reaching a critical moment.
+The war in Ukraine is reaching a crucial moment.
 Will it recapture the world’s flagging attention?

 There might be some Americans who, a year-plus into the Ukraine war, might be growing numb to it.
 Some of those Americans might include me, the new host of Radio Atlantic.
 In my first episode, I confess this to Atlantic editor in chief Jeffrey Goldberg and staff writer Anne Applebaum, who have just returned from a trip to Ukraine.
 We talk about their interview with Ukrainian President Volodymyr Zelensky, why continued American support is necessary, and why my flagging attention doesn’t matter.